Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/screen/screen.md

 ---
 ### GetHeight
-Get the height of the screen in pixels
+Get the height of the screen in pixels.
 ```cpp
 int GetHeight()
 ```